tek/proteome.nvim/README.md

 ```

 ### Main Project
-During startup, the principal project that's being worked is determined
+During startup, the principal project that's being worked on is determined
 automatically, unless the variable `proteome_main_project` is set (and
 optionally `proteome_main_project_type`).